hristog/regional-birdsong-variations-slides/README.md

-# regional-birdsong-variations-slides
+# Identifying Regional Variations of Bird Song Using Machine Learning

-Identifying Regional Variations of Bird Song Using Machine Learning (slides)
+Slides for the presentation of my Bachelor's Thesis research project in Machine Learning, Digital Signal Processing and Ornithology.